kckndrgn/octoprintDocker/README.md

 <ctrl>-c
 ```
 You may now try to start the 2nd instance to test if needed and repeat.
 The second container needs it's own external port if you want to be able to run both containers at the same time.
-My default is set to 8080 for the first container and 8081 for the second.
+My default is set to 3000 for the first container and 3001 for the second.
 ```
-docker-compose --profile octo2 up
+docker-compose up octoprint2
 ```
 Then kill this container once you can connect and verify the printer is working.